top of page

 ARTWORK

 Fermor has shown work in venues and publications in Toronto, New York, Montreal, St. John's, and Moh'kins'tsis.
 They have won multiple awards and have been supported by the Canada Council for the Arts, the Alberta Foundation for the Arts, and Calgary Arts Development.
-As a visual artist, they have been in residence with NYU, the Feminist Art Collective, Calgary Allied Arts Foundation and attended programs with the John Humphrey Centre for Peace and Human Rights, among others.
+As a visual artist, they have been in residence with the Banff Centre for Arts and CreativityNYU, and Artscape Gibraltar, and attended programs with Sync Disabled Arts Leadership and the John Humphrey Centre for Peace and Human Rights, among others.

-WRITING
+ARTS WRITING

 003.jpg